Habit Formation: The Complete Science-Backed Guide

 Stage 3: Stability

-Why Most Habit Attempts Fail
+Why Do Most Habit Attempts Fail?

 1. Starting Too Big

-"I'll go to the gym for 90 minutes, 5 days a week" from zero exercise is not a habit plan - it's a sprint.
+"I'll go to the gym for 90 minutes, 5 days a week" from zero exercise is not a habit plan.
+It's a sprint.
 The behavior requires too much energy to be sustainable.
 When life intrudes (it always does), the habit breaks.

 Smaller is more sustainable.
-A micro-habit - one pushup, one page of a book, 5 minutes of meditation - creates the repetition needed for automation without overwhelming your daily bandwidth.
+A micro-habit, one pushup, one page of a book, 5 minutes of meditation, creates the repetition needed for automation without overwhelming your daily bandwidth.

 2. Relying on Motivation